apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 queue, which is faster but any events still left in the memory channel when an agent process dies can't be recovered.

+Flume's `KafkaChannel` uses Apache Kafka to stage events.
+Using a replicated Kafka topic as a channel helps avoiding event loss in case of a disk failure.

 Setup
 =====